Home > Lawson Centre for Sustainability > About the New Building

 Sustainability Features

 The Lawson Centre for Sustainability is fundamental to Trinity’s vision and ethos: to be a leader in sustainable education and practices, placing sustainability at the forefront of all we do.
-Interfacing with campus life and curriculum renewal, sustainability is also integrated into the building itself: the Lawson Centre for Sustainability’s ambitious targets include internationally recognized LEED Platinum Certification and certification under the Canadian Green Building Council Zero Carbon Building Standard.
+Interfacing with campus life and curriculum renewal, sustainability is also integrated into the building itself: the Lawson Centre for Sustainability’s ambitious targets include internationally recognized LEED Platinum Certification and certification under the Canada Green Building Council Zero Carbon Building Standard.
 Click here for a comprehensive list of the sustainability features of our new facility.